The Danbury Mint

 In addition to the above-mentioned spare tire, the hood, trunk, and doors open, with door hinges that swing into the body just like the full-sized car.
 As noted above, the right door is misaligned and contacts the front fender and door sill with the rear edge in too far.
 The other panels all open and close smoothly with no alignment problems.
 The front wheels ostensibly steer with the steering wheel, but I couldn't get more than a small wiggle out of the system.

 For the most part the details here are very good.
 There are a few nitpicks, like the lack of a split in the front seat, that were addressed by Danbury in their "revised and reissued" edition.
 Some features, though, like the fine spoked wheels, have aged beautifully and could be compared favorably to a modern diecast.
 Scale is a perfect 1/24, as expected from Danbury.

 Danbury Mint's '53 Buick has aged well; some parts are a little crude by modern standards, but were practically state-of-the-art for a retail item when it was released 25 years ago.
-They're relatively inexpensive t find on the secondary market, though often have some minor flaws like broken mirrors, damaged paint, or dust, so be careful to check the condition of the car as carefully as possible before you buy.
+They're relatively inexpensive to find on the secondary market (as of Q1 2018), though often have some minor flaws like broken mirrors, damaged paint, or dust, so be careful to check the condition of the car as carefully as possible before you buy.
 It's an added bonus to '80s movie fans that this replica happens to so perfectly capture the car from Night of the Comet.
 So whether you want a decent replica of an important Buick or another Hollywood ride to add to your collection, it's well worth checking out this diecast.